Location-Based Risk Management for Commercial Real Estate

 Accelerate Time-to-Insight through Big Data Location Analytics

-Your portfolio managers and analysts can quickly visualize and take action on risks and opportunities across their entire CRE portfolio in the following ways:
+Your portfolio managers and analysts can quickly visualize CRE data and take action on risks and opportunities across their entire portfolio in the following ways:

 - Monitor changes in location scores based on location desirability and other factors.